SomeTroglodyte/Scratchpad/Unciv-notes/unciv-notes.md

     * Effect of roads/railroad
     * "Remove" actions
     * Great person improvements - "can only be built by"
 * Nation display: Unique TileImprovement `terrainsCanBeBuiltOn` not displayed
+* Nation display: LeaderPortrait
 * new category UI help including screenshots of world view / city explaining parts
+* Entry for "Terrain" rivers?
+* Terrain image creation is standalone but MapEditorOptionsTable uses the same code distributed over addTerrainOptions loop head and makeTileGroup

 #### Ideas
 * Workable city radius moddable (hardcoded to 3 in CityInfo.setTransients)